ottersoftware/ottersoftware.github.io/_posts/2017-05-25-visual-studio-code-for-python.md

  (*I've used [Inconsolata-dz](http://nodnod.net/2009/feb/12/adding-straight-single-and-double-quotes-inconsola/) for a number of years now as my fixed-width font of choice.*)

 ### Python Formatting
-Whilst VS Code does a fairly good job of formatting code nicely as you type it, [autopep8](https://pypi.python.org/pypi/autopep8) does a better job each time you save your files and this setting enables it:
+Whilst Visual Studio Code does a fairly good job of formatting code nicely as you type it, [autopep8](https://pypi.python.org/pypi/autopep8) does a better job each time you save your files and this setting enables it:

     python.formatting.formatOnSave